gitdev1234/DataCruncher/DataCruncher/docs/CPP_Styleguide.md

 ##Declaration and implementation
-- every class, with all his functions and attributes is declarated in a header-file
+- every class, with all its functions and attributes is declarated in a header-file
 - all functions except for getters and setters are implemented in a *.cpp - file
 - if structs and constants do not directly belong to a class define them in the Types.h - file